kumarshantam99/kumarshantam99/README.md

 - 👋 Hi, I’m @kumarshantam99
-- 👀 I’m interested in Machine Learning, Web Development and UI Designing.
+- 👀 I’m interested in Generative AI, Machine Learning, Web Development and UI Designing.
 - 🌱 I’m currently learning anything and everything that I find interesting.
 I love to explore latest UI design trends and incorporate them in my builds.
+- 👀 I'm always on the lookout for new exciting LLMs, architectures, prompt engineerings and major breakthroughs in the field of Gen AI.
-- 💞️ I’m looking to collaborate on projects that will make UI Sexy Again!!
+- 💞️ I’m looking to collaborate on projects that will make dev Sexy Again!!
 - 📫 How to reach me : @ krshantam973@gmail.com.

 <!---